cjto2000/cjto2000.github.io/index.markdown

 <link rel="stylesheet" href="/css/styles.css">
 <img class="justin_face" src="/assets/christopher_justin_ong.JPG"/>

 Hi!
 I'm Justin.
 I'm an undergraduate student at the University of Washington majoring in Computer Science and minoring in Entrepreneurship.
-I have worked at Amazon as an SDE Intern and currently work at [DotMote Labs](https://dotmotelabs.com/) as a Software Developer.
+I have worked at Amazon Lab126 as an SDE Intern and currently work at [DotMote Labs](https://dotmotelabs.com/) as a Software Engineer.
 This upcoming summer, I will be working at Okta as a Machine Learning Intern.

 My technical interests are always changing, but right now, I am mainly interested in machine learning applications.